Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BARGIE: I’m asleep.

-NERMUT: I bet you 100 Kroons she's just repeating it over and over.
+NERMUT: I bet you a hundred Kroons she’s just repeating it over and over.

 BARGIE: I’m asleep.